 Dylan Marlais Thomas was born on October 27, 1914, in Swansea, South Wales.
-His father was an English Literature professor at the local grammar school and would often recite Shakespeare to Thomas before he could read.
-He loved the sounds of nursery rhymes, foreshadowing his love for the rhythmic ballads of Gerard Manley Hopkins, W. B. Yeats, and Edgar Allan Poe.
-Although both of his parents spoke fluent Welsh, Thomas and his older sister never learned the language, and Thomas wrote exclusively in English.
+His father was an English Literature professor at the local grammar school and would often recite Shakespeare, fortifying Thomas's love for the rhythmic ballads of Gerard Manley Hopkins, W. B. Yeats, and Edgar Allan Poe.

 Thomas describes his technique in a letter: "I make one image—though 'make' is not the right word; I let, perhaps, an image be 'made' emotionally in me and then apply to it what intellectual & critical forces I possess—let it breed another, let that image contradict the first, make, of the third image bred out of the other two together, a fourth contradictory image, and let them all, within my imposed formal limits, conflict."

 Two years after the publication of 18 Poems, Thomas met the dancer Caitlin Macnamara at a pub in London.
 At the time, she was the mistress of painter Augustus John.
 Macnamara and Thomas engaged in an affair and married in 1937.